gabrielvsantana/gabrielvsantana/README.md

 With professional experience in three different global cities, Gabriel is a keen young man based in São Paulo who's spirited about software development.

-Currently, I'm working at Agile Engine as a software engineer.
-You can check my LinkedIn profile <a href="https://www.linkedin.com/in/gabrielvsantana/">here</a>.
-You can also email me <a href="mailto:gabrielsantana.it@gmail.com">here</a>.
+Currently, I'm working as a software engineer at [AgileEngine](https://agileengine.com/).
+You can check my LinkedIn profile [here](https://www.linkedin.com/in/gabrielvsantana/).
+You can also email me [here](mailto:gabrielsantana.it@gmail.com).

 Fun fact: I speak fluently three languages (🇧🇷|🇬🇧|🇦🇷), apart from being a musician and a real lover of the seventh art. 🎬